sunfounder/picar-x/docs/source/python_face_detection.rst

 Face Detection
 ==========================================

-Similarly, this project is based on :ref:`Computer Vision` with the addition of face detection algorithms.
+This project is also based on the :ref:`Computer Vision` project, with the addition of face detection algorithms.

 .. image:: img/block/face_detection.PNG